 |Comes with a panel cover so, no propeller strikes on the board||Available in just one color combination of white and blue

 #4.
 Jet Surf Sport

 This year they have upgraded their surfboards in the fuel efficiency department.
 So you will be able to use the board for about 60 minutes when the tank is filled with 2.8L of fuel.
-The board design is sharp and is made from carbon fiber material, which is again a standard when it comes to motorized surfboards.
-It comes with a special “Kill switch system” that makes this board unique.
-Basically, it allows you to switch off the engine instantly when the Jetsurf handle and the wrist magnet gets disconnected.
-It can easily reach top speeds of 48 km/h, which is great.
+The board design is sharp and made from carbon fiber material, which is again a standard for motorized surfboards.

-The board also comes with a lithium-ion battery with an accumulator that provides 4 hours of riding once charged for 45 minutes.
+The board also comes with a lithium-ion battery with an accumulator that provides 4 hours of riding for 45 minutes.

 - Dimensions: 180 cm x 60 cm

 - Battery life span: 240 minutes

 |Comes with a powerful 90cc engine

 |Battery life, and the top speed is great

 The design of Waterblade Stingray will be the first thing you will notice as it’s very different from the other electric surfboards in this guide.
 This electric surfboard has been specially made for surfing on calm waters, like lakes and rivers.
 This inflatable electric surfboard is easy to carry and travel with.